icpc-ufrn/competitive_programming/ideas/graphs.md

 ### Degrees directed graphs
 - If every vertex has outdegree >= 1, the graph has a cycle
 - If, for every vertex, indegree = outdegree, the graph is a union of cycles and it has an eulerian circuit

+### Condensation graph
+Graph resulted after collapsing SCCs into a single node.
+This graph is acyclic.